-A very common calculation with Excel is the percentage increase between 2 values.
-This calculation is very simple and doesn't expect specific Excel function.
+Calculating the percentage increase between 2 values is very easy with Excel and doesn't require a specific Excel function.

 Context to calculate percentage increase

-Let's say you have the amount of your sales for each month.
+Let's say you have your total sales for each month.

-The values looks OK but you want to calculate the percentage of increase (or decrease) between each month.
+The values look OK but you want to calculate the percentage increase (or decrease) between each month.

 Method to calculate the percentage

-The fist thing we have to do is the difference between 2 months.
-The formula is very simple
+The first thing we have to do is calculate the difference between 2 months.
+The formula is very simple.

-And then, you copy for the other cells with the fill-handle
+Then you copy this formula to the other cells with the fill-handle.

-If you are not familiar with Excel, you have to know that Excel automatically change the references of the cells when you do the action to copy a formula.
+If you are not familiar with Excel, you have to know that Excel automatically changes the cell references when you copy a formula.

-On the first column, we have calculated the gap between each month.
+On the first column, we have calculated the difference between each month.

-Now we just have to calculate what represent this difference compare to the sales of January.
-The formula is just the result of the difference divide by the amount of the sales
+Now we just have to calculate what this difference represents compared to the sales of the first month.
+The formula is just the result of the difference divided by the first month's sales.

 In Maths, addition and subtraction have a lower priority than multiplication and division.
-And of course, Excel respect the maths rules.
+And of course, Excel respects those same maths rules.

-So, to write the same result with only one formula, you must write the subtraction with parenthesis.
+So to write the same result using only one formula, you must write the subtraction in parenthesis.

 And the result is obviously the same 😉